 Guest coaches who have joined Caroline Ouellette and Marie-Philip Poulin in the past include Olympians Julie Chu, Laura Stacey, Charline Labonté, Lauriane Rougeau, Kim St-Pierre, Mélodie Daoust, Noémie Marin, Geneviève Lacasse, Catherine Ward, France St- Louis and several members of the Canadian and American National Women’s Team.

 Marie-Philip is a three-time Olympic medalist (2 Gold, 1 Silver).
 She participated in the 2010-2014-2018 Olympic Winter Games.
 She is the National Women’s Team captain since the 2014-2015 season.
 Marie-Philip played in 6 IIHF World Championships and 6 Four Nations Cup.
 She is a member of the CWHL Les Canadiennes de Montreal and has won the Clarkson cup in 2009 and 2017.
 Marie-Philip received the Jayne Hefford trophy and earned the Angela James Bowl three times in the CWHL.
 She graduated from Boston University in 2015 with a degree in Psychology.
 She played in the Frozen Four three times in her university career.
 She was a finalist twice for the Patty Kazmaier award.
 Marie-Philip is a skill development coach with the McGill University Martlets.

 This camp is targeted for elite female athletes only.

-Players who currently play in elite female hockey in the Peewee, Bantam and Midget AAA or AA categories are eligible.
-As well as female players currently playing in elite male hockey in Peewee, Bantam or Midget categories.
-Some players from Atom AA might be eligible with a recommendation letter.
+Players who currently play in elite female hockey in the U13, U15 and U18 categories at the AAA or AA levels are eligible.
+As well as female elite players currently playing in elite male hockey in A, CC, BB, AA, AAA, LHPS or RSEQ levels.
+Some players playing in U11 in AA level might be eligible with a recommendation letter.

 about caroline ouellette